Digvijaya, Khurshid and Anwar -- the comeback men in Cong rejig

-NEW DELHI: With the Congress effecting a major rejig ahead of internal polls for a new chief, political pundits feel the entire exercise is as much about stamping Rahul Gandhi’s authority as it is about a careful balancing act done through the return of stalwarts like Digvijaya Singh, Salman Khurshid and Tariq Anwar along with cutting down to the size of several dissenting voices.
+NEW DELHI, Sept 12: With the Congress effecting a major rejig ahead of internal polls for a new chief, political pundits feel the entire exercise is as much about stamping Rahul Gandhi’s authority as it is about a careful balancing act done through the return of stalwarts like Digvijaya Singh, Salman Khurshid and Tariq Anwar along with cutting down to the size of several dissenting voices.

 Political observers also feel these organisational changes may not quell the simmering dissent completely and it remains to be seen whether the country’s grand-old party eventually heads for a split, as those having sought large-scale reforms have been craftily divided — a few have been co-opted, some have been given time to make up their minds and the rest have been left out in the cold.